endymion/BeachAnalytics/site/pages/tags/herd-immunity.md

 <blockquote class="blockquote">
-If control of the first outbreak depleted resources—such as drug stockpiles or ‘goodwill’ among the population to follow quarantine measures—the second outbreak will be largely uncontrolled, producing a significant overshoot
+If control of the first outbreak depleted resources—such as drug stockpiles or ‘goodwill’ among the population to follow quarantine measures—<mark>the second outbreak will be largely uncontrolled, producing a significant overshoot</mark>
 <footer>{% reference oxford:overshoot %}</footer>
 </blockquote>